With a new baby and a toddler in tow, Mrs ATWWAH shares her top tips on travelling in the car with children.

-Consider making a day out of your journey and stopping somewhere other than the motorway.
-At Easter we did London to the north east with a stop in York at the free of charge National Railway Museum.
-It breaks the journey up and is more interesting than an M1 services.
+Consider making a day out of your journey and stopping somewhere other than just off the highway.
+Take a detour to a city or fun museum.
+It breaks the journey up and makes for a more interesting trip.

 Before we had kids I hated any sort of snacking in the car.
 But before going on a long journey, it’s good to pop some snacks in the car, especially if you are likely to hit delays.

 As I hate a mess, I find this hard and try to avoid anything which will encourage sticky fingers, so I choose rice cakes over chocolate.
 For drinks, I try to stick to bottled water with the sports style lids, so even younger kids can manage to put the top on.

 Try not to get too distracted by what is going on in the back of the car.
 Obviously if your child has worked out how to undo their seat belt, then pull over when it is safe, but generally crying babies are fine, so try to avoid the temptation of turning around in your seat etc.